 Venture Atlanta offers coaching prior to the pitch.
 Make sure to willingly participate and stay open to any and all feedback.
 Typically, these coaches are heavy influencers in the startup community, or even angel investors or VCs that could invest in your startup down the road.
 Take the coaching and preparation process seriously.
 The relationships you form during this time can make just as big of an impact on your business as the pitch itself.

 Don’t: play checkers

 If you’ve already been selected to participate in Venture Atlanta, congratulations!
 Now, ask yourself if you want to play checkers or chess.
 If you apply at the last possible minute, forgo r research and don’t take things seriously, you’re playing checkers.
 If you’re seeking solid connections, doing your prep work in advance and actively participating, you’re playing chess.
 Remember that raising money is an 18 to 24 month process – even if you’re not quite ready to raise money now, the relationships you form with investors now can quite literally make or break your business later on.

 Do: utilize the mobile app

 To get the most out of Venture Atlanta, use all of the tools at your disposal.
 The conference’s app can help you find valuable networking opportunities.
 If selected, you’ll have the added advantage of booking one-on-one meetings with potential investors through the mobile app.
-At the 2016 event, over 350 meetings took place between investors and presenting companies.
 Be sure to take advantage of this opportunity!

 Matthew May is the COO and co-founder of Atlanta-based bookkeeping service, Acuity.
 As an advisory board member and leader of the Venture Atlanta coaching process, Matthew is deeply involved with the VA community and is happy to share his knowledge with the startup community.